Phate6660/WBMPFMPD/README.md

 Also, sorry for my terrible looking script.
 Just started out with PHP in this project for the first time.

+TODO: Update the screenshots to show how the layout looks.

+By the way, if anyone has suggestions for this little project, please feel free to suggest away.
+I will most likely implement it.

 ### Screenshots

 ![Overview](/Screenshots/Overview.png?raw=true "Overview")